 There are a number of issues with the way most companies share data internally.
 The issue of security is top priority.
-Emailing spreadsheets is irresponsible, especially when they contain sensitive information, but it's still the way a lot of companies share data from one floor to the next.
+Emailing spreadsheets is irresponsible, especially when they contain sensitive information, but it's still the way a lot of companies share data.
 If the data in that spreadsheet changes next week, you've got to do the whole process again.
-There are a number of ways to distribute information, but whether you're using a thumbdrive or Dropbox there are problems of managing permissions and keeping data up-to-date.

 2. External data is too good an opportunity to pass up.

 We don't need to explain the value of external data.
-Data created outside the four walls of your organization can help deliver unique insights and give you a competitive edge.
+Data created outside the walls of your organization can help deliver unique insights and give you a competitive edge.
 The problem is that data created outside your organization is, well, created outside your organization.
-Finding, connecting to, and normalizing data from external sources is a strain on your team, and a strain that grows exponentially with every new source you connect to.
+Finding, connecting to, and normalizing data from external sources is a strain on your team that grows exponentially with every new source you connect to.

 The value and availability of data means that everyone should be connecting to more, not less, of it.
 Organizations and individuals should be able to access a data marketplace that makes every source of external data available in the format they want.
 The data marketplace is a data management solution that acts as a bridge between having data and using it to your advantage.

 3. Your data scientist is handcuffed.